WayGate/dnaunity/README.md

 - Implements Array, String, and other types beyond the basic types as wrappers around Mono/IL2CPP's version of those types.

-- Wraps unity/mono structs as Copy on Write (COW) boxed objects in the DNA stack for simplicity.

-- Uses fast internal call wrappers of most unity/mono classes/structs.
-Falls back to slow System.Reflection wrappers for uncommon classes/structs.
+- Uses fast call wrappers of most unity/mono classes/structs.
+Falls back to slow System.Reflection wrappers for uncommon classes/structs (but tries to avoid obj allocations).

-- Requires whitelist of objects to expose.

-Further Work:

-- Support overridding MonoBehavior through DnaScript component.

-- Support auto-serialization of script component properties in existing scenes/prefabs through DnaScript component byte[] data fields.

-- Utility code to convert existing scene with standard MonoBehaviours to scene with DnaScript components.
+- Uses whitelist/blacklist to expose/hide Unity API's for security.
+Defaults to highest level of security.

+- No change to existing code.
+Scripted MonoBehavior derived classes just work the same way they do in Unity.

+- Simple one step click conversion of standard mono scene to scripted scene, where any monobehaviros defined in DLL assemblies marked as runtime scripted assemblies are converted to scripted monobehaviors.